John Nicolson: Member of Parliament for Ochil and South Perthshire (2019–2024)

 As a result of the coronavirus pandemic, in-person constituency surgeries were not permitted and Nicolson became the first parliamentarian in Britain to launch an automated 'virtual surgery' booking system.

 In March 2021, Nicolson called for a debate in parliament on the disposal of unexploded mines and bombs on the seabed left there during the World Wars: "These explosions will kill any sea life nearby.
 If they do not die instantly, the pressure wave causes traumatic harm, such as lesions, haemorrhages and decompression sickness."

 In July 2021, a joint committee was established by the House of Commons and the House of Lords to consider the government's draft Online Safety Bill to which Mr Nicolson was appointed.

-On November 4th 2022, Nicolson became the first SNP Member of Parliament to speak from a Dispatch Box, as part of the UK Youth Parliament's House of Commons Sitting.

-In November 2022 Nicolson was rebuked by the Speaker of the House of Commons Lindsay Hoyle for leaking the contents of a confidential letter.
+In November 2022 Nicolson was rebuked by the Speaker of the House of Commons, Lindsay Hoyle, for partially leaking the contents of a letter.
+Parliament voted to refer Nicolson to the Commons Select Committee of Privileges over the alleged leak.
+The Committee acquitted Mr Nicolson.

+In June 2023, Nicolson was cleared of bullying Conservative MP Nadine Dorries, who had complained about his conduct in a Parliamentary Committee meeting and several tweets that he had liked on Twitter, including one that referred to Dorries as a "vacuous goon".
+Dorries' complaint was initially upheld by the Parliamentary Commissioner for Standards, before an independent panel cleared Nicolson on appeal, based on, among other factors, Dorries' own record of behaviour on Twitter.

+Nicolson was the SNP candidate in the new constituency of Alloa and Grangemouth in the 2024 general election.
+He was defeated by Labour Party candidate Brian Leishman.

 Personal life

 In 1999, when he was a presenter on BBC Breakfast, Nicolson came out as gay in various newspapers.
 He was the first BBC network television presenter to do so.
 He told the House of Commons that although the decision was tough, and not welcomed by his bosses at the BBC who were unsupportive, he is glad that he made it.
 "I've lost track of the number of people who've told me subsequently that when I came out in the papers they told their parents.
 Gay kids should have role models.
 They should know that being gay doesn't stop you doing anything as an adult."

-Nicolson lives in Bearsden in north Glasgow with his long-term partner Juliano Zini and their cat Rocco.
+Nicolson lives in Bearsden in north Glasgow with his long-term partner Juliano Zini.
 Nicolson is a landlord.